-So we combed through the web to find 16 Pages to inspire your own Facebook marketing.
-Put simply, these pages are awesome.
+So, we combed through the web to find 21 Pages to inspire your own Facebook marketing.
+Seriously, these pages are awesome and well-liked.

 Here's an example of a Facebook Page that focuses on the customer.
 The content they post is interesting and super relevant for their target audience: cool photos, videos, and tips for outdoor adventurers.
 They also include tabs dedicated to their events, open job opportunities, and to each of their most recent grand openings.

 Page Likes: 525k

 Travel agency Intrepid Travel has put together a great Facebook Page -- complete with a special tab that shows trip and tour reviews, and one that lets users search and book trips without having to leave their Facebook Page.
 Talk about a great user experience.